MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-Install-and-configure.md

 > [!IMPORTANT]
 > The functionality that's described in this article is available as part of a preview release.
 The functionality and the content of this article are subject to change.
 For more information about preview releases, see [One version service updates FAQ](/dynamics365/unified-operations/fin-and-ops/get-started/one-version.md).

 This article explains how administrators can prepare your Microsoft Dynamics 365 Finance and Dataverse environments to support the Expense mobile app.
-It also explains how to install the app on your mobile devices.
+For information on how to install the Expense mobile app on your mobile devices, see [Install and open the Expense mobile app on a mobile device](mobile-app-install-on-mobile-device.md).

 ## System requirements